oracle/macaron/CONTRIBUTING.md

 git commit --signoff
 ```

-Finally, make sure to sign your commits using a GPG key.
-See the instructions [here](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) for more information.
-A green `verified` label will appear next to your commit on GitHub if it is successfully signed.
+Finally, **make sure to sign your commits** following the instructions provided by [GitHub](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).
+Note that we run [GitHub's commit verification](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) tool to check the commit signatures.
+A green `verified` label should appear next to **all** of your commits on GitHub.

 ### Style Guide